google/ads-api-report-fetcher/gcp/create-gaarf-wf/README.md

 It's supposed that you will be running `npm init gaarf-wf` command in a folder where you placed google-ads.yaml and Ads and BigQuery queries.

+> Please note that if you're running the tool in Google Cloud Shell then you need to remove npm cache manually via `rm -rf ~/.npm/`.

 ## Disclaimer
 This is not an officially supported Google product.